EntityGraphQL/EntityGraphQL/docs/content/authorization.md

 ```

 Note when using `AddField()` and `AddType()` these functions will automatically search for `[Authorize()]` attributes on the fields and types.

+# Authorization without ASP.Net

+You can use the `GraphQLAuthorizeAttribute` with role claims to provide authorization without the ASP.Net dependency.